You Are Better

 Police and prosecutors dedicate much of their resources to solve and prosecute homicide cases.
 Typically, the prosecutors assigned to homicide cases have years of experience.
 Shouldn’t you have an attorney who has significant experience defending your serious case?

-Wyoming criminal defense attorney Jeremy Hugus and his team with Cowboy Country Criminal Defense have the skills, resources, and dedication that give you the best shot at freedom.
+Wyoming criminal defense attorney Jeremy Hugus and his team with Cowboy Country Law have the skills, resources, and dedication that give you the best shot at freedom.

 MURDER VS. MANSLAUGHTER